DVA rehabilitation

 On this page

-What is DVA rehabilitation
+What is DVA rehabilitation?

-DVA rehabilitation does not include:
+Whilst DVA rehabilitation can provide assistance with whole of person factors, this does not include:

-- medical treatment
+- medical treatment; or

 - drug or alcohol rehabilitation.